 - Home or Permanent Address (street address, city, state, zip)

 - Cell Number (no home phone required)

 - One Email Address (school address or professional-sounding Gmail)

 - LinkedIn Profile Address and/or other Websites, Portfolios, etc.

 - Don't include your picture, marital status, gender, age, religious affiliation, or social security number

 Step Four: Develop the “Guts” of Your Résumé

-Although most job seekers see this section as optional, it is important to use an objective and/or qualification summary in your résumé because it can be one of the defining elements.
 The employer will typically scan your résumé for fifteen seconds and look for key words and this section allows you place those key words in a clearly marked location.
-Some job seekers choose to give their résumé focus by starting with a career objective.
+Some job seekers choose to give their résumé focus by starting with an objective.
 This is helpful when your experiences do not indicate a particular career direction and you are targeting a particular field.
 If your career direction is obviously based on your education and experiences, such as teaching, an objective may not be needed.
 If you choose to use an objective, avoid flowery phrases, clichés and vague general language.
 An objective can focus on a function, an industry or the skills you wish to use.